How Does Comparative Anatomy Provide Evidence For Evolution

 Comparative embryology, the study of the development of embryos of different species, also provides evidence for evolution.
 During early development, many species exhibit striking similarities in their embryonic structures, even if these similarities are not apparent in the adult forms.

 These similarities in embryonic development reflect the shared genetic heritage of different species.
-During development, genes control the formation of various structures, and if two species share a common ancestor, they are likely to share some of the same genes and developmental pathways.
+In practice, during development, genes control the formation of various structures, and if two species share a common ancestor, they are likely to share some of the same genes and developmental pathways.
 As development proceeds, these shared developmental pathways can diverge, leading to the formation of distinct adult forms.

 Molecular Evidence: Genes as Historical Records